Zireael07/The-Veins-of-the-Earth-original/MODDING.md

 NPCs
-ai -> do NOT change this line! type -> what it says on the tin subtype -> enter the name of the monster.
-It is used to track favored enemies body -> this line defines which slots the creature will have stats -> what it says on the tin
+ai -> do NOT change this line! type -> what it says on the tin; used to track some immunities subtype -> enter the name of the monster.
+It is used to track favored enemies and some immunities body -> this line defines which slots the creature will have stats -> what it says on the tin